jamesmcm/vopono/README.md

 Note if running multiple Firefox sessions, they need to run separate profiles in order to force Firefox to run them as separate processes.

+Trying to run Firefox normally when there is already an instance running will result in a silent error.

 You should also disable DNS over HTTPS as this will send all DNS requests to Cloudflare by default.
 Firefox Options > General >